alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 It's a subfolder under the Vite root.
 Place all your static files here.

-If a file name is `index.*` its route will be the parent directory path.
+If the file name is `index.*` then its route will be the parent directory path.

 Html files are served first.